 Ever dreamt of being a fashion designer, buyer, blogger, trend forecaster, fashion merchandiser, fashion illustrator or a design journalist?
-Then the GCSE in Design and Technology- Textiles is the perfect starting point for your career.

-From the; International Space Station, Contemporary Fashion Design to the Olympics, how do we use textiles materials technology in the design and construction of modern products?
+Then the GCSE in Design and Technology- Textiles is the perfect starting point for your career. \From the; International Space Station, Contemporary Fashion Design to the Olympics, how do we use textiles materials technology in the design and construction of modern products? \ How do designers incorporate both smart and modern materials into products?

-- How do designers incorporate both smart and modern materials into products? - How do designers and materials specialists use ICT to design and manufacture new products? - Can I use a range of modern tools and equipment that will give me the skills to progress beyond GCSE?
+to design and manufacture new products? \Can I use a range of modern tools and equipment that will give me the skills to progress beyond GCSE?